-As a general framework for the potential use cases that web push notifications can contribute to your communication strategy, we’ve broken down six types of web push notifications below:
+As a general framework for the potential use cases that web push notifications can contribute to your communication strategy, we’ve broken down six types below, illustrating each with a web push notifications example:

 Is it more important to have an amazing first-time user experience or an ever-evolving level of quality that keeps users consistently engaged?